manosim/css-edit-groups/README.md

   By default the keybinding for this package is `cmd-L`.

   **Note**: This will override the atom's default `Select Line` keybinding.
-If you do use this keybinding then read the next secion on how to put it back and set a custom one for css-edit-groups.
+If you do use this keybinding then read the next section on how to put it back and set a custom one for css-edit-groups.

 ## Override Keybindings